-Information about each practice is presented in the EBP Matrix at the end of this Section 5.
-Additional information may be obtained at the training sessions as well as by contacting the DMH assigned PEI Practice Lead for each individual EBP/PP/CDE.
+Information about each practice is presented in the EBP Matrix at the end of this section.
+Additional information may be obtained at the training sessions as well as by contacting the LACDMH assigned PEI Practice Lead for each individual EBP/PP/CDE.
 The EBP Matrix presents information on the following items:

-- Program Name: The full name and acronym of the practice; the individual EBP codes for billing are listed for each practice. - Description: A brief description of the purpose, approach, and key components of the practice - Age Groups Service (Age Limits): Not only are the MHSA age categories (Young Child, Children, TAY, Adult, Older and Older Adult) listed, but very specific age limits are listed.
-Services should not be provided to anyone outside the identified age limits. - Rendering Provider Minimum Requirements: Minimum staff needed for a team, as well as clinical and non-clinical staff training and licenses required in order to provide core services are listed. - Duration of Program (Estimated Frequency and Length of Treatment): The estimated frequency per week, length of session in number of minutes or hours, and treatment length by number of weeks or months are given. - Modality: The type of modality such as individual, group, conjoint parent-child, etc. are listed. - Clinical Measures/Tools: Each EBP requires the administration of 2 outcome measures: a general one and another one specific to the focus of the treatment.
-The type of Youth Outcome Questionnaire (YOQ) or Outcome Questionnaire (OQ) required for each age group as well as the specific outcome measure for the EBP are named.
+- Program Name: The full name and acronym of the practice; the individual EBP codes for billing are listed for each practice. - Description: A brief description of the purpose, approach, and key components of the practice - Age Groups Service (Age Limits): Not only are the MHSA age categories (Children, TAY, Adult, Older and Older Adult) listed, but very specific age limits are listed.
+Services should not be provided to anyone outside the identified age limits. - Rendering Provider Minimum Requirements: Minimum staff needed for a team, as well as clinical and non-clinical staff training and licenses required to provide core services are listed. - Duration of Program (Estimated Frequency and Length of Treatment): The estimated frequency per week, length of session in number of minutes or hours, and treatment length by number of weeks or months are given. - Modality: The type of modality such as individual, group, conjoint parent-child, etc. are listed.